 NOTE: You need to be logged in to use the buttons above.

-- ½ cup Wattie's Smoked Hickory Flavoured BBQ Sauce
+½ cup Wattie's Smoked Hickory Flavoured BBQ Sauce

-- ¼ cup apple cider vinegar
+¼ cup apple cider vinegar

-- 1 Tbsp finely chopped fresh red chillies or 1 tsp dried
+1 Tbsp finely chopped fresh red chillies or 1 tsp dried

-- 2 Tbsp brown sugar
+2 Tbsp brown sugar

-- 2 cloves of garlic, crushed
+2 cloves garlic, crushed

-- Place the pork into a tray and pour over the marinade, ensuring the meat is well coated.
+Place the pork into a tray and pour over the marinade, ensuring the meat is well coated.
 Cover and refrigerate.
 Marinate for 1–2 hours, or overnight if wished.

-- Heat a lidded barbecue to 200°C.
+Heat a lidded barbecue to 200°C.

-If using pork slices serve with your favourite fried rice or boiled rice and stir fry vegetables.
-Pork ribs are great but make sure you have plenty of paper towels on hand!
+If using pork slices, serve with rice and your favourite stir-fry vegetables.
+Pork ribs are great on their own but make sure you have plenty of paper towels on hand!